johantre/MailMerge/README.md

     \
     Usage: $ **bash milesMail.sh -n**\
     check out [SystemAvailability.html](./templates/SystemAvailability.html) to see where these parameters fit in.
     - Take into account the usage of the above is by exception.
 The purpose is to adapt the database csv's, commit & push them, and have an automated mail sent for you.
+    - Prereq's for this to work: see [Pre-Req's](#pre-reqs) section.
+      - At the moment of writing, after installing Python through WUSS\
+      installing mailmerge through **$ pip install mailmerge** with admin rights,\
+      the installation is ending up in the user profile of the current user and did nog work correctly.\
+      Most probably the installation should happen in the admin profile and add mailmerge to the path of the local machine.
+Conclusion at the moment writing is that this interactive script is only working on a machine and admin profile.\As this is not the main intend of this project, this shortcoming is put to a lower priority.

 # File structure
 Below the file structure to understand the remaining template snippets